-Note: Table 9D Cross-Table Considerations:
+Table 9D Cross-Table Considerations:

-- Charges and collections by payer on Table 9D relate to the classification of patients by medical insurance on Table 4.
-See the crosswalk of comparable fields in Appendix B. For example, dividing Medicaid revenue on Table 9D, Line 3, Column B by Total Medicaid Patients on Table 4, Line 8 equals the average collection per Medicaid patient. - Other Public on Table 9D should be consistent with Table 4 except that Other Public categorical grants such as Title X and BCCCP are not insurance and the patients are usually classified as Uninsured on Table 4. - Managed care revenue on Table 9D relates to member months on Table 4.
+- Charges and collections by payer on Table 9D are related to the classification of patients by medical insurance on Table 4.
+See the crosswalk of comparable fields in the UDS Manual, Appendix B. For example, dividing Medicaid revenue on Table 9D, Line 3, Column B by Total Medicaid Patients on Table 4, Line 8 equals the average collection per Medicaid patient. - Other Public charges and collections on Table 9D are generally not directly comparable to Table 4 Other Public.
+Categorical grants such as Title X and BCCEDP are NOT insurance and the patients are usually classified as Uninsured on Table 4, but their associated charges and collections are shown as Other Public on Table 9D. - Managed care revenue on Table 9D relates to member months on Table 4.
 Dividing managed care capitation revenue by member months equals average capitation per member per month (PMPM).
-For example, dividing Medicaid capitated revenue (Table 9D, Line 2a, Column B-(c1+c2+c3-c4)) by Table 4, Line 13a, Column A equals Medicaid PMPM. - Billable visits reported on Table 5 should relate to patient charges reported on Table 9D.
+For example, dividing Medicaid capitation revenue (Table 9D, Line 2a, Column B (c1 + c2 + c3 c4)) by Table 4, Line 13a, Column A equals Medicaid PMPM. - Billable visits reported on Table 5 should relate to patient charges reported on Table 9D.